vsp-tfk-ddtu/typst-templates/README.md

 Then upload the required templates from this repository into Typst web project.
 For example, if you're writing a diploma, then upload files from `src/diploma` to project file system.
-I recommend to upload them into a folder called `template`.
+I recommend to upload them into a folder called `src/`.

-Also, upload the desired layout into a `layout` folder.
+Also, upload the desired layout into a `src/` folder.
 If you're student, 90% chance that you need to upload `src/layout/standard.typ`.

 After you uploaded the layout files, go to `main.typ` and